dsc-courses/dsc106-2025-wi/labs/lab08/index.md

 since this is something that we can do _better_ with CSS transitions alone. -->

 This is because CSS transitions fire for state changes where both the start and end changes are described by CSS.
 A new element being added does not have a start state, so it doesn’t transition.
-We _could_ use [Svelte transitions](https://svelte.dev/docs/element-directives#transition-fn) for this, but we don’t need to.
-We can actually use CSS transitions, we just need to explicitly tell the browser what the start state should be.
+We can use CSS transitions to help resolve this, by explicitly telling the browser what the start state should be.
 That’s what the [`@starting-style`](https://developer.mozilla.org/en-US/docs/Web/CSS/@starting-style) rule is for!

-Inside the `circle` CSS rule, add a [`@starting-style`](https://developer.mozilla.org/en-US/docs/Web/CSS/@starting-style) rule (and ignore Svelte’s "Unknown at rule" warning):
+Inside the `circle` CSS rule, add a [`@starting-style`](https://developer.mozilla.org/en-US/docs/Web/CSS/@starting-style) rule:

 ```css
 @starting-style {